mheap/nexmo-developer/_extend/answering-machine-detection.md

 * Blog post (coming soon)

 ## Support
-This open source project is supported by the Nexmo DevRel team on a best effort basis, issues should be raised in the GitHub repository.
+This open source project is supported by the Vonage Product and Developer Experience team on a best effort basis, issues should be raised in the GitHub repository.